OpenStackOnRaPi/ostackinstall/README.md

 $ ansible -i multinode all -m ping
 ```

+> [!Warning]
-**Warning:** in case of Ansible having problems with ssh to reach your RPis check /etc/hosts for presence of the resoultion data.
-If you reinstalled the OS on the RPis, you probably have to delete file ~/.ssh/known_hosts.
+> In case of Ansible having problems with ssh to reach your RPis check /etc/hosts for presence of the resolution data.
+If you reinstalled the OS on the RPis, deleting file ~/.ssh/known_hosts should solve the problem.

   * file globals.yml is in ```/etc/kolla/globals.yml```